The Appalachian student news organization receives numerous accolades at national level

 The Best in Show Awards recognize achievement in both organizational and individual competition categories, ranging from Best Newspaper to Best Social Justice Reporting, and every university registered for the convention is eligible to compete in the Best in Show Awards.
 The Best in Show Awards are for work mostly produced from June to October 2021.

-The Appalachian competed in the categories for large schools, for student populations over 10,000.
+The Appalachian competed in the categories for large schools, for student populations more than 10,000.
 In the ACP Best in Show competition, The Appalachian earned eight awards, and The Peel Literature & Arts Review received one accolade.

 “I am extremely proud of every single student part of The Appalachian not just for these awards, but for the work they put in everyday to inform our campus and community,” said Emily Broyles, who is serving as editor-in-chief of The Appalachian for the 2021-2022 academic year.
 “Through social, academic and even organizational transitions this year, our staff has remained focused on serving readers.
 The Appalachian wouldn’t be nationally recognized today if it weren’t for the many student journalists and leaders before.
 It’s an honor to represent The Appalachian and App State today, and it’s humbling to see the quality journalism produced by this staff be applauded.”